 Microaggressions are defined by Nadal (2008:23) as 'brief and commonplace daily verbal, behavioral and environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory, or negative slights and insults toward members of oppressed groups'.
-The concept of microaggressions can be traced back to the work of psychiatrist Chester Pierce and colleagues in the 1970s (see Pierce, Carew, Pierce-Gonzalez & Willis 1978).
-It was occasionally picked up by scholars in the years between then and the present, however, Derald Wing Sue and colleagues are generally attributed with its development and dissemination within psychology during the early years of the 21st century (Nadal 2013).
+The concept of microaggressions can be traced back to the work of psychiatrist Chester Pierce and colleagues in the 1970s (see Pierce, Carew, Pierce-Gonzalez and Willis 1977, as cited in Nadal 2013).
+It was occasionally picked up by scholars in the years since then; however, Derald Wing Sue and colleagues are generally attributed with its development and dissemination within psychology during the early years of the 21st century (Nadal 2013).

-(Hetero)sexist microaggressions have to date been conceptualised as subtle manifestations of (hetero)sexism that have emerged in Western societies in response to decreasing tolerance for explicit (hetero)sexism (e.g., Nadal 2013).
-Consistent with traditional psychological theorising, they are generally understood to result from enduring traits or attitudes intrinsic to individuals.
+(Hetero)sexist1 microaggressions have to date been conceptualised as subtle manifestations of (hetero)sexism that have emerged in Western societies in response to decreasing tolerance for explicit (hetero)sexism (e.g. Nadal 2013).
+Consistent with traditional psychological theorising, they are generally understood within psychology to result from enduring traits or attitudes intrinsic to individuals.
 In this article, however, (hetero)sexist microaggressions are reinterpreted from a social constructionist perspective as discursive practices which manifest in interactions between people and serve to (re)instantiate available gender identities and (re)produce socially dominant gender relations.
 This reinterpretation has implications for the empirical exploration of (hetero)sexist microaggressions.
-Existing research on microaggressions tends to focus on recollections, typically within focus group situations, of moments when microaggressions have been experienced or 'difficult dialogues' have ensued

-(Lau & Williams 2010).
-This data has been used to validate taxonomies of types of microaggression that have been devised with reference to existing literature.
-Such strategies are unable to yield insights into how it becomes relevant to do prejudice in an interaction - that is, how, when, where and why (hetero)sexist microaggressions are deployed - nor to the effects this can have on subsequent talk, such as how, when, where and why difficult dialogues reportedly often ensue.
+Existing research on microaggressions tends to focus on recollections, typically within focus group situations, of moments when microaggressions have been experienced or 'difficult dialogues' have ensued (Lau and Williams 2010).
+These data have been used to validate taxonomies of types of microaggression derived from existing literature; however, such strategies are unable to yield insights into how they become relevant to do prejudice in an interaction - that is, how, when, where and why (hetero)sexist microaggressions are deployed - nor to the effects this can have on subsequent talk, such as how, when, where and why difficult dialogues reportedly often ensue.

-We argue that adopting a conversation analysis (CA) approach can enable such lines of exploration because it facilitates examination of how ways of using language can lead to confrontation, and how such confrontations can be avoided, managed and resolved through language.
+We argue that a conversation analysis (CA) approach can enable such lines of exploration because it facilitates examination of how ways of using language can lead to confrontation, and how such confrontations can be avoided, managed and resolved through language.
 It is not, as in the case in cognitivist research, concerned with how certain statements may evidence particular attitudes held by speakers.
-Instead, the focus is on how particular ways of saying things operate in the interactions within which they manifest, and how they are understood and responded to by other members of the conversation (Benwell & Stokoe 2006).
-Further, membership categorisation analysis (MCA), as outlined by Stokoe (2012a), provides a toolkit that can be utilised to explore the strategic use of social categories within situated interaction.
+Instead, the focus is on how particular ways of saying things operate in the interactions within which they manifest, and how they are understood and responded to by other members of the conversation (Benwell and Stokoe 2006).
+Further, membership categorisation analysis (MCA), as outlined by Stokoe (2012a), provides a toolkit to explore the strategic use of social categories within situated interaction.
 This is relevant for the study of microaggressions for two reasons.
-Firstly, prejudicial talk necessarily involves the (re)production of social categories.
-Secondly, because social categories are shared systems of meaning, they can be strategically invoked in ways that allow things to be implied rather than explicitly stated.
-It is such inference, and the opportunities for plausible deniability it creates, that is characteristic of subtle or 'everyday' forms of prejudice such as microaggressions.
+First, prejudicial talk necessarily involves the (re)production of social categories.
+Second, because social categories are shared systems of meaning, they can be strategically invoked in ways that allow things to be implied rather than explicitly stated.
+It is such inference, and the opportunities for plausible deniability it creates, that is characteristic of microaggressions.